 2- Add activate charcoal

-Now, you have to add the activated charcoal to create a thin layer.
+Now, you have to add the activated charcoal and water bowl to create a thin layer.
 As I have mentioned in my previous articles, activated charcoal is excellent for filtering the water and keeping the terrarium clean all the time.

 3- Add organic and rich potting soil.